syncfusion-content/maui-docs/MAUI/AIAssistView/styles.md

 ## AI Assist View background

-You can set any solid color as background for `SfAIAssistView` by setting any color to the `SfAssistView.Background` property.
-However, if you want the solid color to be applied to the control, also, set the background as transparent, as shown in the below code sample.
+To set a solid color as the background for SfAIAssistView, assign a color to the `SfAssistView.Background` property.
+However, if you want the solid color to be applied to the control, also set the background as transparent, as shown in the below code sample.

 {% tabs %}
 {% highlight xaml hl_lines="18 27" %}